M.S. in Mathematics

 3. A proof-based course in Advanced Calculus or Introduction to Analysis I (M 383).
 A second semester of Analysis is preferred, but not required.

-• In order to be eligible for admission to the program, the department requires that the applicant demonstrate a minimum score on one of the following TOEFL: 80-internet-based [iBT] or 550-PBT, IELTS: 6.5: 54, or Duolingo: 120.
+• In order to be eligible for admission to the program, the department requires that the applicant demonstrate a minimum score on one of the following TOEFL: 80-internet-based [iBT] or 550-PBT, or IELTS: 6.5: 54, or Duolingo: 120.

 Program Requirements